Could I undelete the Apps that on my iPad?

 I’m using iPad 2 but unfortunate I deleted some apps on my new iPad but now I want them back.
 Is there a way to restore and undelete iPad apps?

-We often download, try and delte apps on our iPad to free up space since we think that we won't use them anymore.
+We often download, try and delete apps on our iPad to free up space since we think that we won’t use them anymore.
 But we may regret and want one of them someday.
 Is there any way to recover the deleted iPad apps?

-The fact is that wether the apps are bought from iOS device or desktop, iTunes keeps a copy on your hard drive to be able to transfer it in the future if you change your mind.
-So if the app you deleted from your iPad was a paid one, then don't worry that you should have to pay it again to use it again.
+The fact is that whether the apps are bought from iOS device or desktop, iTunes keeps a copy on your hard drive to be able to transfer it in the future if you change your mind.
+So if the app you deleted from your iPad was a paid one, then don’t worry that you should have to pay it again to use it again.
 Just find the app in the iTunes App store on the iPad and download it again.

 But What happens if the apps get pulled out from the App Store?
 With some graphic-intense games approaching to the 1Gb mark, the whole storage system in iTunes becomes a joke.
 Then how can we keep those apps we have purchased?

-How to undelete and recover Apps from iPad?
+How to recover deleted Apps on iPad?

 Since iCloud can be used as a very convenient backup storage space, you can have your own stuff including wallpapers, camera roll, contacts, videos, and other files keeping safe in case you need to restore an install a clean copy of iOS.

 Say goodbye to those app backups on your desktop and welcome one of the advantages of the cloud.
 The new feature allows you to re-download any app you have deleted from your iPad, iPhone or iPod Touch and also get those apps you have purchased that are not available any more on the App Store.